gamedev4995/Challenge-6/WinLose.md

 <img width="292" alt="Screenshot 2024-11-07 204224" src="https://github.com/user-attachments/assets/be53c9f3-c127-44ae-b3d3-5b23d5d4b657">

+We then added a text from Game Object > 3D Object > Text and changed it to read "you win!", meaning you won the game.
+We also changed its color in the inspector window to a brighter one so it's noticeable and contrasts the lose scene.

 ___Note:___ Be sure to position it on front of the Main Camera view.

 <img width="310" alt="Screenshot 2024-11-07 205142" src="https://github.com/user-attachments/assets/812aaab5-f225-42e0-8b30-2dff84801773">